-Knowing the best fruits and veggies to grow when you’re learning about emergency preparedness after an SHTF event is critical survival knowledge every beginner prepper should be acquainted with.
+Knowing the best fruits and veggies to grow is important for every beginner prepper.
 After SHTF, food resources will become more and more scarce as survivors use up any remaining food they have stored or scavenged.

 SHTF Dad’s View on Gardening for Homesteading